mlpen/Nystromformer/README.md

 # Nystromformer: A Nystrom-based Algorithm for Approximating Self-Attention

+### April 6, 2021
+We extended segment-means to compute landmarks without requiring the sequence length divisible by the number of landmarks.
+Then we used this Nystromformer to perform deployment of T2T-Vit_t-14 for image classification without retraining.
+Our T2T-ViT-Nys-14 achieves 78% top-1 accuracy, outperforming performer/Linformer +4.3%/+12.7% for the direct deployment.

 ### Feb 27th, 2021
 We fixed the coefficient computation of initial Z_0, which can lead to faster convergence to pseudoinverse.
 The original implementation has a scale difference.
 We leave the original as a default option.
 The added initialization is recommended.
 Thanks @sbodenstein for pointing out the difference.